THERMAL ANALYSIS SOCIETY

 (Revised August 2015)

 Section 1.
 The official title of the organization shall be the North American Thermal Analysis Society, Inc., abbreviated NATAS (hereinafter referred to as the Society).

 Section 1.
-The objective of the Society shall be to promote the science and practice of thermal analysis through various publications, technical meetings, society awards and recognition, training, education, and liaison with other technical societies.
+The objective of the Society shall be to promote the science and practice of thermal analysis through various publications, videos, technical meetings, society awards and recognition, training, education, and liaison with other technical societies.

 Affiliation with ICTAC